Bioarchaeology: Mechanical stress and activity indicators

 Markers of occupational stress, which include morphological changes to the skeleton and dentition as well as joint changes at specific locations have been widely used to infer specific (rather than general) activities.
 Such markers are often based on single cases described in late nineteenth century clinical literature.
 One such marker has been found to be a reliable indicator of lifestyle: the external auditory exostosis also called surfer's ear, which is a small bony protuberance in the ear canal that occurs in those working in proximity to cold water.

 One example of how these changes have been used to study activities is the New York African Burial Ground in New York.
 This provides evidence of the brutal working conditions under which the enslaved labored; osteoarthritis of the vertebrae was common even among the young.
 The pattern of osteoarthritis combined with the early age of onset provides evidence of labor that resulted in mechanical strain to the neck.
 One male skeleton shows stress lesions at 37 percent of 33 muscle or ligament attachments, showing he experienced significant musculoskeletal stress.
 Overall, the interred show signs of significant musculoskeletal stress and heavy workloads, although workload and activities varied by individual.
 Some show high levels of stress, while others do not.
-This indicates the variety of types of labor (e.g., domestic vs. carrying heavy loads) labor.
+This indicates the variety of types of labor (e.g., domestic vs. carrying heavy loads).